-- 20) The company had been following written down value method of depreciation on certain major assets of power plant comprising of Boiler, Turbine & generator units, ash handling plants and coal handling plants and for the balance assets including coal mine assets, it was following straight line method of depreciation.
-During the previous year the company has changed its method of depreciation to Straight Line Method (SLM) for all its assets prospectively w.e.f.
-April 01, 2021 based on assessment of past performance, expected repairs and maintenance, estimates of consumption of economic benefit over the remaining useful life and opinion of the expert in their respective fields.
-This change in estimate is in accordance with Ind AS 8 "Accounting Policies, Changes in Accounting Estimates and Errors". - 21) The Company has no such transaction which is not recorded in the books of account that has been surrendered or disclosed as income during the year in the tax assessment under the Income tax Act, 1961. - 22) (a) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (ultimate beneficiaries) or provide any guarantee, security or the like to or on behalf of the ultimate beneficiaries.
+- 20) The Company has no such transaction which is not recorded in the books of account that has been surrendered or disclosed as income during the year in the tax assessment under the Income tax Act, 1961. - 21) a) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (ultimate beneficiaries) or provide any guarantee, security or the like to or on behalf of the ultimate beneficiaries. - b) The Company have not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the funding party company (ultimate beneficiaries) or provide any guarantee, security or the like to or on behalf of the ultimate beneficiaries.

-- (b) The Company have not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the funding party company (ultimate beneficiaries) or provide any guarantee, security or the like to or on behalf of the ultimate beneficiaries. - 23) The Company is required to spend Rs.
-229 lakhs (March 31, 2022: Rs.
-Nil) towards Corporate Social Responsibility based on the profitability of the Company.
+- 22) The Company is required to spend Rs.
+295 lakhs (March 31, 2023: Rs.
+229 Lakhs) towards Corporate Social Responsibility based on the profitability of the Company.
 Against the said amount, the Company has spent Rs.
-319 lakhs (March 31, 2022: Rs.
-Nil), towards promotion of education, vocational skill development and educational infrastructure during the year. - 24) As per Section 248 of the Companies Act, 2013, there are no balances outstanding with struck off companies. - 25) During the year the company is not declared willful defaulter by any bank or financial institution or other lender.
+296 lakhs (March 31, 2023: Rs.
+319 Lakhs), towards promotion of education, vocational skill development and educational infrastructure during the year. - 23) The Company uses the accounting software SAP for maintaining books of accounts.
+During the year ended March 31, 2024, The Company had not enabled the feature of recording audit trail (edit log) at the database level for the said accounting software SAP to log any direct data changes on account of recommendation in the accounting software administration guide which states that enabling the same all the time consume storage on the disk and can impact database performance significantly.
+Audit Trail (edit log) is enable at the application level. - 24) As per Section 248 of the Companies Act, 2013, there are no balances outstanding with struck off companies. - 25) During the year the company is not declared willful defaulter by any bank or financial institution or other lender.